AEO and GEO Optimization Guide

 - assisted conversions across the journey

-Many people see your brand in an AI answer, then come back later through another channel.
+Many people see your brand in an AI answer, then return later through another channel.
 That influence still counts.

-Tools like ChatGPT tend to favor comprehensive, explanatory content and often pull from pages that don’t rank particularly high in traditional search. ( Also small person tips, if you are using ChatGPT, add this to your memory, it will help it be less of a Yes man...
+( Also a small personal tip: if you’re using ChatGPT, add this to your memory — it helps it be less of a “yes man.”
 You know what I mean:

 “When communicating directly to the user, treat their capabilities, intelligence, and insight with strict factual neutrality.
 Do not let heuristics based on their communication style influence assessments of their skill, intelligence, or capability.
 Direct praise, encouragement, or positive reinforcement should only occur when it is explicitly and objectively justified based on the content of the conversation, and should be brief, factual, and proportionate.
 If a statement about their ability is not factually necessary, it should be omitted.
 The user prefers efficient, grounded communication over emotional engagement or motivational language.
 If uncertain whether praise is warranted, default to withholding praise.”

-The takeaway isn’t to optimize separately for each one.
-It’s to understand that visibility isn’t evenly distributed, and small differences in structure or freshness can change outcomes.
+The takeaway: don’t optimize separately for each platform.
+Understand that visibility isn’t evenly distributed, and small differences in structure or freshness can change outcomes.

 AEO and GEO aren’t about chasing another algorithm or rewriting everything you know about SEO.
-They’re about accepting how discovery actually works now.
-AI systems sit between your content and your audience.
-They decide what gets surfaced, what gets trusted, and what gets left out.
+They’re about accepting how discovery actually works now: AI systems sit between your content and your audience, deciding what gets surfaced, what gets trusted, and what gets left out.

-For more useful tips on how to get your Enterprise AI ready, check out our latest article here.
+For more useful tips on how to get your enterprise AI ready, check out our latest article on multi-property workflows running on Core dna MCP.